Ender-Development/EnderModpackTweaks/FEATURES.md

 - Inventory Crafting
     - option to disable the 2x2 crafting field in the inventory
     - the implementation isn't optimal as I would like to remove it completely, but it is a start
+    - the crafting field can now be unlocked with a game stage
 - End Gateway
     - change the bedrock to something else
     - replace the entire gateway with a structure file